 We all know how important breathing is to sustain life.
-But what you probably didn’t realize is that there is a right and a wrong way to do it.
-When we aren’t breathing correctly and utilizing our breath to its fullest potential, we are causing unnecessary stress on our body.
+But what you probably didn’t realize is that there are a right and a wrong way to do it.
+When we aren’t breathing correctly and utilizing our breath to its fullest potential, we are causing unnecessary stress on our bodies.
 I hope to provide you with some breathing techniques for exercise and endurance across different forms of exercise in the post below.

 To listen all about the different breathing techniques for exercise & more check out Mobility Athletes Radio!
 You can listen on: